fhdm-dev/scoppy/docs/wiki/Getting-started-with-the-Pico-W.md

 * Leave the Scoppy Access Code field blank.
 * Tap OK
 * Restart your Pico W

+The status LED should start blinking quickly.
+This indicates that the oscilloscope is trying to connect to the local network.
+Once connected, the LED should then blink 3 times then pause.
+This indicates that the oscilloscope is waiting for a connection from the Scoppy App.
+If the app doesn't connect within 30 seconds then exit the app via the Menu and open the app again.
+<br><br>
+If you still can't connect then see [Wi-Fi troubleshooting](../wiki/WiFi-Troubleshooting).

 * Continue with the remainder of step 1a or 1b above

+If you've tried everything and still can't connect then you can contact us at scoppy@fhdm.xyz and we'll do everything we can to help.

 ## More connection options
 The Scoppy app will connect to the first Pico W (with the scoppy-pico-wireless firmware installed) that it finds on the network.